CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Hao/_index.md

 ---

 Dr. Hao YANG (Hao) received his B.Eng degree in Information Security (2019) and Ph.D. degree in Cybersecurity (2024) from Nanjing University of Aeronautics and Astronautics.

+His expertise is centered around GPU acceleration, embedded systems development, and CPU assembly optimization.
+These skills support his primary research interests, which include Fully Homomorphic Encryption (FHE), Lattice-Based Cryptography, and Privacy-Preserving Machine Learning (PPML).

+He have published 7+ papers as first or second author in top journals and conferences such as CHES, IEEE TIFS, IEEE TDSC, IEEE TC, and IEEE TPDS.
+Additionally, he contribute to the academic community by serving as a reviewer for respected publications including IEEE IoTJ, IEEE TC, and IEEE TII.